dhairyab0069/dhairyab0069/README.md

-_Solving one pixel, one tree, and one bug at a time._
+_Transmuting one pixel, traversing one tree, and eliminating one bug at a time._